byterubpay/byterub-site/_posts/2017-07-02-logs-for-the-Community-meeting-held-on-2017-07-02.md

 **\<quickbasic>** Community is more important than marketing...
 A strong community will market itself organically.
 **\<netg>** erg1: +10
 **\<hyc>** fair enough. then I don't know what the distinction is btw Community and Marketing in our context.
-**\<rehrar>** while I understand and agree to a point with what ArticMine and quickbasic are saying, I think there is a place for focused effort to go into making quality Monero content
+**\<rehrar>** while I understand and agree to a point with what ArticMine and quickbasic are saying, I think there is a place for focused effort to go into making quality ByteRub content
 **\<pigeons>** Even though I understand the broader and more benign definition of marketing, i worry about having a focus on that and the type of participants it attracts
 **\<sgp>** @hyc for now with the current community size, I expect them to all fit nicely in one subreddit/channel at the moment
 **\<rehrar>** may I give an example that I had given previously in markets about what strong marketing can be?
 **\<hyc>** sgp: that's kinda what I thought
 **\<ArticMine>** If we focus on community we will get the best markeing
 **\<serhack>** I think we should spread monero as money like "Accept payment with monero" or something like this.
 **\<rehrar>** Imagine a video that is made.
 Format doesn't matter.
 Graphics like Savandra or a talking head or whatever.
 Talking about privacy, why it's important, and the issues we face today that are privacy oriented.
-We don't even have to mention Monero.
+We don't even have to mention ByteRub.
 It's just privacy education.
 **\<erg1>** pigeons: yes, I agree.
 My problem with "marketers" (promoters) is motivation.
 Typically they only want to pump the price.
 Far different than spreading the word on improving people's lives.
 **\<ArticMine>** Those kind of things can be irritating
-**\<rehrar>** At the very end, we have the Monero logo animation thing for three seconds.
+**\<rehrar>** At the very end, we have the ByteRub logo animation thing for three seconds.
 **\<quickbasic>** @rehrar I agree that there should be focused content with the purpose of marketing, but I believe it happens as result of leave communities.
 **\<rehrar>** The end.
 Marketing can be educational in nature, but still come from us.
 **\<quickbasic>** \*large